violetoliver/reading-notes/texteditors.md

 If you use the basic text eitor that comes with your computer it will only show things in plain text and not provide the bells and whistles that third party text editors can provide as mentioned above.

 I liked the example the readings gave comparing IDEs to outlook.
 IDEs can do a lot of things, including edit text, file manager, compiler, and a debugger in one.

-ocument in your reading-notes the different classifications of text editors, and why it’s important for software developers to be thoughtful about their selection of what they use to write code.

 [Back to Main Page](README.md)